 Bring the garden inside

+That doesn’t mean you can’t have a bit of garden to enjoy there, too.
 All it takes is a few hours to build a terrarium and you’ll have plants to enjoy year round.
 We’ll walk through how to choose the right materials and how to care for your terrarium.
 Scroll to the bottom for the materials list, and be sure to click through the slideshow for detailed, step-by-step instructions with photos!
 Let’s get started.

 What to use as a container for a terrarium